donsasikumar/martianrobot/README.md

 Martian Robot moves around mars following instructions from Earth.

 This project was implemented using TDD.
 MartianRobot is the main class.
-Here is how you input ending with an exit instruction.
+This is how you run the application.
+Please provide input in new lines and the last line should have an exit instruction.

 5 3